 Now you can explore the palace virtually on Google Arts & Culture or check out its Facebook page for photos.
 You can go outside and inside for a birds's eye view.
 And admire the famous Hall of Mirrors.
 Versailles 3D, created by Google, also gives you an impressive tour.

-If you'd like to go behind the scenes and visit the filming locations for the BBC's TV series Versailles, here's my guide.
+If you'd like to go behind the scenes, here's my guide to the filming locations for the BBC's TV series Versailles.

 3. Pierrefonds Castle, Pierrefonds

 In 1857, Napoleon III hired the famed architect Viollet-le-Duc to rebuild the romantic ruins of Pierrefonds Castle.
 The ruins have been captured by many artist, including Camille Corot.
 Napoleon III longed for a lavish castle, fit for a king and evoking a medieval fantasy.

 Inspired by Coucy Castle, one of my favorite French ruins, Viollet-le-Duc wanted to maintain an equilibrium between fortified palace with beautiful state rooms and a residence.
 The rooms are recreated in vibrant rich colors as they would have appeared in the Middle Ages, with medieval motifs like St. George and the Dragon.